genomeud/SRA-ome/README.md

-# SRA-ome: data analysis of DNA/RNA sequences uploaded on SRA
+# SRA-ome: taxonomy classification of DNA/RNA sequences uploaded on SRA
-## Samples analysed come from metagenomic or metatranscriptomic experiments
+## Analysis of metagenomics or metatranscriptomics samples

-Code for systematically classify the reads present in SRA database, in order to detect all the taxa present inside it.
+In this project has been implemented an almost fully automated system to systematically classify the reads present in SRA database, in order to detect all the taxa present inside it.

-To store all the data has been designed and implemented a database (in postgres), which contains:
+To store all the needed data, has been designed and implemented a database (in postgres), which contains:
  * SRA metadata of runs, experiments, samples ecc.
  * NCBI Official Taxonomy
  * Kraken Taxonomy